 We encourage creativity and confidence through regular class assemblies and year group performances.

-Our parents and carers verify that our 'varied curriculum' is a real strength of our school and that we 'keep the curriculum exciting to inspire children to learn' (Parent and carer questionnaire, Spring 2019).
+Our parents and carers agree that our 'varied curriculum' is a real strength of our school and that we 'keep the curriculum exciting to inspire children to learn' (Parent and carer questionnaire, Spring 2019).
 We ensure that our pupils are fully prepared for their next stage in their learning and they acquire the knowledge and skills they need to be successful both in and beyond the school context.
-The impact of our curriculum is monitored by Governors, senior leaders and subject leaders.
-This is done in a range of ways including: